ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Item/endpoint_create_item.md

 # POST Item Create
 /items

-Creates a new  object.
-You can specify no number format, the basic number format, or a valid number format for the workspace \(with or without an auto\-generating sequence\), in which case you must specify valid values for each field type in the number format.
+Creates a new Item object.
+You can specify no number format, the basic number format, or a valid number format for the workspace \(with or without an auto-generating sequence\), in which case you must specify valid values for each field type in the number format.
 Each case is shown below.

 NOTES:

 * The values you specify for attributes must match the attribute types specified in the workspace.
 For example, when specifying a value for a predefined list, the value must be one of the allowed values.